Actindo-AG/Documentation/ActindoWorkFlow/Integration/02_ConfigureLoggingSettings.md

 ![Settings](../../Assets/Screenshots/ActindoWorkFlow/Settings/Settings.png "[Settings]")

-1. Select the log lifetime type you want to edit in the *LOG LIFETIMES* section of the left *Settings* side menu.
+1. Select the log lifetime type you want to edit in the left *Settings* side menu.
 The following log types are available:
     - **Lifetime execution log in days**
     - **LOG LIFETIMES**
         - **Emergency-log lifetime**